Aswendt-Lab/Project_Microbiome/README.md

 # Project_Microbiome
-rs-fMRI in germfree and naïve mice
+Project repository rs-fMRI of germfree and naïve mice with/without cortical stroke